Prices and information updated 09/2024

 • Know that the rides do close in the evening, even though the park is open 24 hours.
 And if it’s a busy day, the rides might run out of tickets for the day!
 Get your tickets early.

 • If I was staying longer/lived closer, I would have loved to take a bike ride on the trails.
 They are so beautiful.
+The Niagara Falls State Park website is not very informative for planning a complete trip, but their trail info is pretty good!

-• Start with the movie if you have the Discovery Pass!
+• If you have a chance to see the movie in the visitor center, do it!
 We watched it at the end of the day, but it would’ve been great to start with since you learn so much history and hear cool stories.
 They also teach you which falls are which.
-We went to the Bridal Veil Falls and didn’t know that it wasn’t the Horseshoe!
+We went to the Bridal Veil Falls and didn’t know it wasn’t the Horseshoe!

 • You can feel the falls during Cave of the Winds, but see them on Maid of the Mist……both super cool experiences!
-Just think about which activities you want to do first, so you get the most out of it.
+Just think about which activities you want to do so you get the most out of it.

 Our ponchos and water shoes from Cave of the Winds!
+I’m so sad they no longer give out these shoes, but maybe we can rally to bring them back!

 -Madison